lswomyn/dio-web-devel/README.md

 ## HTML Web Developper Bootcamp
 ### Introduçao a criacao de websites com HTML5 e CSS3

-- Estrutura básica
+- Basic structure
-- Aprendendo o que é semântica
+- Learning about semantics
+- How to use texts and links in HTML